 Enables the pursuit of business opportunities that would otherwise be rejected/ignored, whilst ensuring risk taking is conducted appropriately.

-Enables the Board and Management to agree a framework for risk management in a language that is understandable by both.
+Enables the Board and Management to agree on a framework for risk management in a language that is understandable by both.

 Enables existing risk reporting to become more sensitive to Risk Tolerance levels allowing better early warning indicators for risk issues, whilst focusing reporting on the risks that matter.